-Ch.
-7
+Chapter 7

 On the House

 The hotel was pristine.
 And large.
 A night’s stay was as much as most people’s paychecks.
 The floors glistened with bright lighting from the large crystal chandelier hanging in the lobby.
 Employees glided about like worker ants in rubescent blazers and with perfect posture.
 Subtle jazz played in the background.